HapGenome/trio_genetic_map/README.md

 # trio_genetic_map
 ## Description
-    The purpose of this project is to denovo construct a consensus genetic map, by leveraging a high quality genome and Trio mapping;
+The purpose of this project is to _denovo_ construct a consensus genetic map, by leveraging a high quality genome and Trio mappinp
 ## Summary
     ### There are three main elements needed in order to build a trio-based consensus map
       1. Marker information: marker squences were mapped to a target high quality reference genome to locate their positions and orders